 Dr. Ragi, who was trained by Dr. Fredrick Mohs, has performed over 20,000 surgery cases.
 All of our surgeons have completed an American College of Mohs Surgery approved fellowship, the highest level of qualification.

 Please allow at least 3 hours.
 Skin cancer is similar to a tree, although it may appear small above the skin, we cannot predict how deep it has spread within the skin.
 Because of Dr. Ragi’s dedication to removing the cancer and delicacy of the technique, the exact duration cannot be predicted.
 We will provide snacks while you wait in our spacious and comfortable waiting room.

 Please stop aspirin 1 week prior to the surgery.
 Please continue all other medications, including Plavix, Warfarin (also known as Coumadin) or other blood thinners.
 If you have any further questions, please discuss them with your prescribing physician.

 Most patients are able to drive themselves home.
-Reasons patients may not be able to drive include if the cancer removal is performed near the eye.
+Patients may not be able to drive home if the cancer removal is performed near the eye.

-No. Mohs surgery is done with only local anesthesia, similar to what your dentist uses.
+No. The procedure is performed with only local anesthesia, similar to what your dentist uses.

 Generally, patients leave the day of their procedure with stitches, which are removed 1-3 weeks later in our office.
 Unfortunately, all surgical procedures carry the risk of scarring, and Mohs surgery is no different.
 Rarely, a specialized plastic/reconstructive surgeon performs the closure, normally at the behest of the patient.
 It is important to note that the size and location of the tumor heavily influence scarring potential.

-Learn more about Mohs Surgery at thr American College of Mohs Micrographic Surgery and Cutaneous Oncology website – www.mohscollege.org
+Learn more about Mohs Surgery at the American College of Mohs Micrographic Surgery and Cutaneous Oncology website – www.mohscollege.org